Did you know “Mobile apps revenue expected to touch $935 billion milestone this year as per Statista?”

 6. Hire Micro-Influencers

-Influencer marketing isn’t new, but it’s evolving, and it works.
-In 2025, campaigns with micro-influencers saw 60% more engagement and 34% lower CPIs than standard ads.
+Influencer marketing isn’t new, but it’s rapidly evolving as the top app marketing strategies.
+As per the Digital Marketing Influence 2025 report, campaigns with micro-influencers saw 60% more engagement and 34% lower CPIs than standard ads.

 Big-name celebs might have the reach, but micro-influencers with 10k to 100k followers often have the impact.
 They’re trusted, relatable, and way more affordable.